 Treasury guidance, goalsetting, Key

 Performance Indicators (KPIs), the Performance

 Measurement Framework, and project planning.

 As agencies were in different stages of

 performance measure development and project

 tracking, NCPRO and Deloitte held

 "MeasureUp Workshops" to provide additional

-"MeasureUp Workshops" to provide additional assistance to help individual agencies start or refine their approach.
-These three workshops were each five hours in length and included in-depth support to identify goals and develop KPIs and performance measure logic models.
-Logic models were designed as a framework to assist recipients in developing and integrating the following performance measurement elements:
+assistance to help individual

+agencies start or refine their approach.
+Each of

+these three workshops was five hours long and

+included in-depth support to identify goals and